eegli/eric.film/README.md

 This is why it is good practice to filter requests by hostname / allowed domains - something that is possible for both Sentury and Google Analytics.

 My GraphQL endpoint needs to be public since the frontend has the possibility to fetch more blog posts directly from my backend.
-Thus, requests to GraphCMS can also be inspected in any browser's dev tools ¯\\_(ツ)_/¯
+Thus, requests to GraphCMS can also be inspected in any browser's dev tools.
+Mutations, however, are disabled ¯\\_(ツ)_/¯

 ## Links